ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 ### Prepare an ubuntu system for cumbia installation

 If you are interested in using ubuntu, please refer to the instructions in <a href="README.UBUNTU.md">README.UBUNTU.md</a> file.
+The time required to set up a *cumbia*-ready *ubuntu desktop* is about five to eight minutes and the procedure in the README.UBUNTU.md file requires the installation of official *ubuntu packages* only (by means of *apt-get install* or *Ubuntu Software*).

 ### Quick installation using the *cubuild.sh* bash script